emaphp/eMapper/README.md

 <br/>
 #####eMacros 101

 Just to give you a basic approach of how S-expressions work here's a list of small examples.
-Refer to eMacros documentation for more.
+Refer to emacros documentation for more.
 ```lisp
 ; simple math
 (+ 4 10) ; 14